tango-controls/rfc/2/README.md

 ### Goals

 The Tango Device represents the fundamental interface for all TANGO objects.
-Directly inspired from the object oriented programming a Device object has data and actions.
-It allows users of the Tango Controls System to access (read and/or write) information (data) stored in or processed by hardware or virtual devices and call actions which may influence hardware state and behaviour.
-Typically, access to data is provided via Device's Attributes and Pipes and actions are initiated by calling Device's Commands.
+Directly inspired by object-oriented programming, a Device object has data and actions.
+It allows users of the Tango Controls System to access
+(read and/or write) information (data) stored in or processed by hardware or virtual devices and call actions which may influence hardware state and behaviour.
+Typically, access to data is provided via Device's Attributes, and Pipes and actions are initiated by calling Device's Commands.

 Additionally, it aims to: